-- 10. Vacated Jobs Any job that has been vacated for any reason shall be worked by the extraboard for the duration of the bid. - 11.
-Special Service Work The Employer shall have the right to contract for special service work as determined in the best interests of the organization. - a.
-Special Service work shall be consistent with the definition contained in the Employer's Special Service Policy, to include, but not be limited to, the following characteristics: - i.
-Special Service shall be in operation on temporary routes for conventions, conferences, and other private events; - ii.
-The event must be sponsored by a local government agency or a non-profit organization and the Employer must be a participant; - iii.
-The organization wants exclusive use of the vehicle; service is private and not open to the public; - iv.
-Service will take place entirely within the Employer's service area; and - v.
-The Employer bills for the service. - b.
+- b.
 The Employer will post a sign-up list for any operator who is interested in working the special service assignment.
 Selection for each assignment will be made on a strict seniority basis (combined coach and van) from among those who signed up.
 However, the following operators will not be eligible to sign-up: - i.
 Anyone whose shift overlaps with the hours of the special service assignment; and/or - ii.
 Anyone whose next shift reports less than eight (8) hours after the end of the special service assignment. - c.
 Sign-ups will be on a purely voluntary basis; no bargaining unit member will be forced to take this special service work.
 In the event there are no qualified bargaining unit volunteers, the Employer may assign non-bargaining unit employees to work the special service work. - d.
-The Employer agrees to provide supervisory personnel on-duty during the entire duration of the special service assignment. - e.
-The Employer agrees to a two (2) hour minimum guarantee for all special service assignments.

-- 12. Reduced Service Bidding The following procedures will be in effect for reduced service bidding: - a.
-Reduced service may be implemented on the following days: Any Intercity Transit observed holiday, Martin Luther King Day, Presidents Day, Veterans Day, and the Friday after Thanksgiving.
+The Employer agrees to provide supervisory personnel on-duty during the entire duration of the special service assignment. - c.
+The Employer agrees to a two (2) hour minimum guarantee for all special service assignments. - 12.
+Reduced Service Bidding The following procedures will be in effect for reduced service bidding: - a.
+Reduced service may be implemented on the following days: Any Intercity Transit observed holiday, Martin Luther King Day, Presidents Day, Juneteenth, Veterans Day, and the Friday after Thanksgiving.
 Other days may be added upon the prior mutual agreement of the parties. - b.
 The level of service reduction for the year will be determined by the Employer and reviewed by the Union one (1) week prior to posting.
 The level of service reduction for the year will be posted at least one (1) week prior to the regular vacation bid. - c.
 Operators will bid work by seniority via proxy forms.
-Those operators choosing not to work will still have to submit proxy forms designating whether they wish to use vacation time or leave without pay (guarantee time will not be paid if the employee chooses leave without pay).
+Those operators choosing not to work will still have to submit proxy forms designating whether they wish to use vacation time or leave without pay (guarantee time will not be paid if the employee chooses (leave without pay).
 The bidding priority will be: - i.
-Operators normally scheduled to work (List A). - ii.
+Operators normally scheduled to work (List A).

+- ii.
 Operators scheduled to be off work (List B). - iii.
-If there are not enough volunteers from List A and List B, operators will be assigned in inverse seniority from List Λ .
+If there are not enough volunteers from List A and List B, operators will be assigned in inverse seniority from List A.